 Lower Interest Rates

-When borrowers have poor credit, lenders tend to charge higher interest rates to make up for the risk they are taking on.
+When borrowers have poor credit, lenders for personal loans, bad credit loans, installment loans, and more tend to charge higher interest rates to make up for the risk they are taking on.
 Making more money through interest charges compensates for the possibility of losing cash by lending money to subprime individuals.
 This is why loans like online payday loans have higher interest rates.

 On the other end of the spectrum, borrowers with exceptional credit may receive significantly lower interest rates.
 A loan with a low-interest rate is far less costly, making it easier to save money.
 If your credit score has recently reached the exceptional range, you may even be able to get the interest rate lowered and more favorable terms on an existing loan you have.

 Exceptional credit scores will unlock higher credit limits on your revolving credit card accounts.
 Your credit card issuer considers your credit score when deciding whether to increase a borrower’s available credit.

 Getting a credit limit increase will improve your credit utilization rate, further boosting your score.
 Enjoy the increased freedom this new credit availability offers you but be sure not to take on more debt than you can afford to pay.

 How To Maintain Your 800 Credit Score